Ways to feed the future

 A number of limiting factors accumulate to define what “good” answers to this strain must look like.
-One particular challenge that innovators in the space will encounter is the austerity of margins in the agricultural industry.
-In other words, these solutions must scale in order to be profitable.
+One particular challenge that innovators in the space will encounter is the ‘austerity of margins’ in the agricultural industry.
+In other words, these solutions must scale in order to be worthwhile, as volume is the only answer to making a meaningful amount of money.
 But beyond this:

 - Constraints on “chemicals”

 Not just to serve a more discerning “organic” focused middle class, but primarily to reduce cost.
 Producers are desperate to reduce input of fertiliser and feed (a massive 2/3 of which never makes it to soil, but rises upwards in plumes if liquid) and pesticides (applied through spray mechanisms largely unchanged since the green revolution) as being amongst their primary costs, but furthermore to slow the exhaustion of soil and so maintain yields.
 Pesticides are also yielding super-pests and are increasingly curtailed by water regulations

 - Constraints on water

 Water efficiency is a problem of growing significance, not only in areas which currently lack water, but increasingly in regions that previously had plenty of water, as weather becomes unpredictable, brand new deserts spring into existence, and as population density strains and stresses water supply.
 Problems include getting (enough) water (precisely) to crops, retaining water in soil until taken up by crops, getting water to penetrate to root structures, harvesting or using heavy machinery on water-logged soil in cases of excess water